Free: Basic Settings

 Video: Install JCI free

 Check installed Plugin: All ok?

-The free JCI-plugin adds a entry into the admin-menu.
+The free JCI plugin adds an entry into the admin menu.
 A click on it opens a page with several settings:

-The plugin can store answers from an API on the websever to avoid unneded, time and performance consuming requests.
+The plugin can store answers from an API on the webserver to avoid unneeded, time and performance-consuming requests.